numerica-ideas/community/reactjs/React Hooks/README.md

-# React Hooks: How to use Hooks to manage component state and lifecycle.
+# React Hooks: How to use Hooks to Manage Component State and Lifecycle.

 [React](https://react.dev/learn) is a popular JavaScript library used to create interactive user interfaces.
 With the release of React 16.8, a new feature called [Hooks](https://react.dev/reference/react) was introduced.
 Hooks allow developers to manage the state and lifecycle of components in an easier and more efficient way.